-The program features specialized instruction within areas such as nondestructive testing, inspection, and assessment of maintenance projects, welding, wind energy, 3D printing,or other areas that the local campus and its employers have Programs & Courses designated as essential within the maintenance industry local to the campus.
-All program electives include the Occupational Safety and Health Administration (OSHA) 10- hour general safety online certification.
+The program features specialized instruction within areas such as nondestructive testing, inspection, and assessment of maintenance projects, welding, wind energy, 3D printing, or other areas that the local campus and employers have designated as essential within the maintenance industry.
+The Program & Courses also includes the Occupational Safety and Health Administration (OSHA) 10- hour general safety online certification.

 The Maintenance Technician program prepares the student for entry-level employment within a wide variety of maintenance-related fields.
 Maintenance technicians serve in a growing number of fields, including transportation, robotics, commercial buildings, and real estate, large and small engine repair, theme park ride maintenance, automotive repair, and many other industries.
 For more information about our graduation rates, the median debt of students who have completed the program, and other important information, please click here.